What Is A Junk Journal? A Creative Way to Upcycle Your Memories

 Themes for Junk Journals

 Junk journals are a great way to showcase your creativity and preserve memories.
-They are made by combining different types of papers and embellishments to create a unique and personalized journal.
-One of the most fun aspects of creating a junk journal is choosing a theme.
-The following are some popular themes for junk journals.
+They are created by combining various types of papers and embellishments to produce a unique and personalized journal.

 Travel Junk Journal